Published in June 2018

 Councillors often make arrangements to receive constituents or visitors.
 If a councillor is not in attendance to receive such persons, the receptionists will ask them to wait in the reception area at the main entrance hall.
 Visitors will not be permitted access to party rooms unless accompanied by a councillor.

 Councillors have access to the City Hall car park.
 A pass for display in councillors' vehicles will be provided by Democratic Services.
 Car parking for guests of councillors is limited.
-However, if this is required, please contact Democratic Services staff.
+However, if this is required, contact Democratic Services staff.
 The visitor's name and the make, model and registration number of their vehicle will be required for the purposes of admittance by security staff.

 The Atrium Restaurant in the Cecil Ward Building, 4-10 Linenhall Street is available for councillors to use.
 Councillors may bring a small number of guests with them when dining in the restaurant.